What Is Auto Insurance for Non-owners?

 Can you purchase auto insurance without a vehicle?

 If you don’t own a car but want to drive another vehicle, you can purchase a car insurance policy.
-The damages or injuries you cause in an accident will be covered by your non-owner auto insurance policy’s liability protection.
+Your non-owner auto insurance policy’s liability protection will cover the damages or injuries caused by you in an accident.
 If the car owner’s liability limits are insufficient to fully cover the occurrence or if you are not eligible for coverage under the owner’s policy, non-owner insurance may be useful.
 Depending on the insurance company’s policies and the specifics of the accident, this may occasionally occur.

 A non-owner insurance policy may additionally contain medical expenses, personal injury protection, uninsured or underinsured motorist insurance coverage in addition to liability coverage.

 How far would you go to protect your business, employees and everything you’ve worked hard for?
-Liability insurance can help ensure you’re protected against accidents and unexpected eventualities.
+Ensure that liability insurance protects you against accidents and unexpected eventualities.
 Get a Quote

 Do I need auto insurance for non-owners?